-Mbu Pufferfish (Tetraodon mbu) Fish Species Profile
+Mbu Pufferfish (Tetraodon mbu) Species Profile & Care Guide

 A favourite among experienced aquarists, Pufferfish are lovely to raise, and many consider the puffer to be one of the most appealing species to keep.
 They are often viewed as having the most dissimilar personalities not only when compared to other species, but even amongst themselves.